-In West Jakarta, shoppers can head to Mal Taman Anggrek (also known as MTA) for more than 500 stores, concerts in the central atrium, the country's largest indoor ice-skating rink, and a massive LED display that stretches around the entire building.
+In West Jakarta, shoppers can head to Mal Taman Anggrek (also known as MTA) for more than 500 stores, concerts in the central atrium, one of the country's largest indoor ice-skating rinks, and a massive LED display that stretches around the entire building.

 Foodies should make a point to have a meal (or two) at the robust food hall inside of Plaza Senayan in Central Jakarta.